-Deep venous thrombosisDVT; Blood clot in the legs; Thromboembolism; Post-phlebitic syndrome; Post-thrombotic syndrome
+Deep vein thrombosisDVT; Blood clot in the legs; Thromboembolism; Post-phlebitic syndrome; Post-thrombotic syndrome; Venous - DVT

 Blood clots may form when something slows or changes the flow of blood in the veins.
 Risk factors include:

 - A pacemaker catheter that has been passed through the vein in the groin

 - Bed rest or sitting in 1 position for too long, such as plane travel

 - Fractures in the pelvis or legs